aws-samples/time-addressable-media-store-tools/README.md

 # Time-addressable Media Store Tools

 This solution contains a Web UI and associated tools to be used to help adoption and understanding of the AWS implementation of the [BBC TAMS API](https://github.com/bbc/tams).
-AWS have created an open source sample implementation of that API [here](https://github.com/awslabs/time-addressable-media-store).
+AWS have created an open source sample implementation of that API [TAMS API Spec](https://github.com/awslabs/time-addressable-media-store).
 This solution is designed to be used with that implementation.

 **NOTE: This solution is not designed to be used in a Production environment.
 It is designed for dev use cases where a tool is required to help visualise the contents of a TAMS store.**